eXist-db/exist-markdown/test.md

 # Supported Markdown syntax

-The parser extends the [original markdown][3] proposal with fenced code blocks and tables.
-These are additional features found in [Github flavored markdown][2].
+The parser extends the [original Markdown][3] proposal with fenced code blocks and tables.
+These are additional features found in [Github Flavored Markdown][2].

 ## Paragraphs
 Paragraphs are separated from following blocks by a blank line.